-Faculty members from VSGC-member universities have received the New Investigator Program award of $10,000 each for the 2013-2014 cycle.
+Five faculty members from VSGC-member universities have received the New Investigator Program award of $10,000 each for the 2016-2017 cycle.
 The New Investigator Program award is designed to strengthen Virginia's research infrastructure and to provide start-up funding for new faculty members who have yet to become established researchers.
 Geared to faculty who are conducting research directly aligned with NASA's mission, the program targets those who are in the first five years of their academic career.
 Faculty who submit a proposal must be qualified to serve as the principal investigator at their respective institutions.
 Proposals are reviewed by a panel of VSGC member university representatives and NASA experts.

-Since 2009, a total of $150,000 has been awarded to 15 faculty members!
+Since 2009, a total of $320,000 has been awarded to 32 faculty members!

-Recipients for the 2013-2014 program cycle are:
+Recipients for the 2016-2017 program cycle are: